aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-or-other-solutions/aspose-words-or-open-xml-sdk/_index.md

 - Create documents by [copying or joining fragments of one or more documents](https://docs.aspose.com/words/java/insert-and-append-documents/) with automatically merging per-document structures such as styles and lists
 - Provide access to complex operations such as [find and replace](https://docs.aspose.com/words/java/find-and-replace/), insert and update a table of contents, formula or fields, and others
 - Generate business documents such as orders or reports populated with data from various data source
-- Convert documents between a few popular document formats, including converting to PDF, XPS, and printing, to make it look exactly like Microsoft Word would convert it
+- Convert documents between many popular document formats, including converting to PDF, XPS, and printing, to make it look exactly like Microsoft Word would convert it
 - And others

 In the following sections, we will take a closer look at some of the features and abilities provided by Aspose.Words.